Surgery is the main treatment option for most melanomas, and usually cures early-stage melanomas.

 Once the diagnosis of melanoma is made from the skin biopsy, the doctor will examine the lymph nodes near the melanoma.
 Depending on the thickness and location of the melanoma, this may be done by physical exam, or by imaging tests (such as CT or PET scans) to look at nodes that are not near the body surface.

 If the lymph nodes are not enlarged, a sentinel lymph node biopsy may be done, particularly if the melanoma is thicker than 1 mm.
-(See the section “How is melanoma of the skin diagnosed?” for a description of this procedure.)
+(See Tests for melanoma skin cancer for a description of this procedure.)
 If the sentinel lymph node does not contain cancer, then there is no need for a lymph node dissection because it’s unlikely the melanoma has spread to the lymph nodes.
 If the sentinel lymph node contains cancer cells, removing the remaining lymph nodes in that area with a lymph node dissection is usually advised.
 This is called a completion lymph node dissection.

-Lymphedema, along with the pain from the surgery itself, is a main reason why lymph node dissection is not done unless it is necessary.
+Lymphedema, along with the pain from the surgery itself, is a main reason why lymph node dissection is not done unless the doctor feels it is really necessary.
 Sentinel lymph node biopsy, however, is unlikely to have this effect.
-It is important to discuss the possible risks of side effects with your doctor before having either of these procedures done.
+It’s important to discuss the risks of side effects with your doctor before having either of these procedures.

 Surgery for metastatic melanoma

-If melanoma has spread from the skin to distant organs such as the lungs or brain, the cancer is very unlikely to be curable by surgery.
-Even when only 1 or 2 metastases are found by imaging tests such as CT or MRI scans, there are likely to be other areas of metastasis that are too small to be found by these scans.
+If melanoma has spread (metastasized) from the skin to other organs such as the lungs or brain, the cancer is very unlikely to be curable by surgery.
+Even when only 1 or 2 areas of spread are found by imaging tests such as CT or MRI scans, there are likely to be others that are too small to be found by these scans.